NickLatinette/nicklatinette/README.md

 ### Hi there 👋
+I'm currently a student at Missouri University of Science and Technology obtaining a bachelors degree in computer science.
+I was an officer in ACM Game where I was the web lead but really only begun to dip my feet into web design.
+In January 2022, the members of
+ACM Game decided to create a new club, called Appilied computing, where I am a project lead on creating a website.
+Honestly I have a long way to go before I understand web design fully but I am making progress never the less.
+Applied comuting will also let me participate in other kinds of projects.
+Currently our club is looking for some way to get a database up and running without spending money by using the resources provided by campus.
+I will link a repo whenever the project is actually complete.

+## How to reach me
+Email: nicholaslatinette@gmail.com

 <!--
 **NickLatinette/nicklatinette** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.